IDMNYU/IdeationPrototypingSP21McDermott/Week07.md

 * Required Reading 05: Universal Methods of Design due 03/24 (Choose 5 methods to read and respond to)
-* Friday 03/19 = Spring Break Weekend PART I OMG
+* Friday 03/19 = Spring Break Weekend PART I OMG <-- No Constant Output required for next week.